 The term ‘fridging’ was popularized by writer Gail Simone in 1999 through her website Women in Refrigerators.
 There she cataloged all the women characters in comic books who had been killed or maimed in some gruesome way.
 And the term references an incident in Green Lantern #54 (1994) where the villain has killed the Green Lantern’s girlfriend and stuffed her into a refrigerator for Our Hero to find.
 See title image.

 First, it kickstarts the revenge plot; and

 Second, it creates instant sympathy for the hero.

-Needless to say it has been male comic book writers doing most of the fridging.
+Needless to say male comic book writers have been doing most of the fridging.

 I thought of this term in the context of a romance novel I happened to read today.

 The romance writer’s version of fridging is killing off a hero’s wife before the start of the story.
 Such was the case in the romance I read today.